Mazyar-kh/wso2/wos2-withBackendCert.md

 Steps:

 # Adding Certificate to Backend :

-<mark >If your backend server uses a self-signed certificate, you might need to add it to the api's > endpoints > general endpoint configuration and add the certificate via ui.</mark>
+<mark style="background-color: #FFFF00">If your backend server uses a self-signed certificate, you might need to add it to the api's > endpoints > general endpoint configuration and add the certificate via ui.</mark>
 # Edit the deployment.toml file located at:
 ```
 vim /home/wso2carbon/wso2am-3.2.0/repository/conf/deployment.toml